LidoFen/LidoFen/README.md

 - 👋 Hi, I’m Pedro Delfino, also knowns as @Lido Fen
 - 👀 I’m interested in programming, technology and computers
 - 🌱 I’m currently learning programming applied to full-fledged Information Systems, namely front-end (HTML, CSS, JAVASCRIPT, JQUERY) and back-end (SQL, PHP(soonTM))
-- 💞️ I’m looking to collaborate on exciting projects, difficult problems, and great challenges that might show up in this journey of mine.
+- 💞️ I’m looking to collaborate on exciting projects, difficult problems, and great challenges that might show up along this journey
 - 📫 How to reach me ...

 <!---